drzetein/crossplatform-buildmanager/README.md

 A \*.version file named after the generated object will be created in the target directory, containing build details
 (e.g.: *main.version* or *main.exe.version*).

+#####

+## Settings ##
+The file build.config is used to define custom build and post-build configurations and tasks.
+The options are given in this format:
+> OptionName="some stuff"

+The build script will read everything inside quotes, if it is a valid option.
+Currently accepted options are:

+**CommonArguments**
+Arguments passed to the compiler regardless of the target OS.

+**LinuxArguments**
+Arguments passed to the compiler when the target OS is Linux.

+**WindowsArguments**
+Arguments passed to the compiler when the target OS is Windows.

+**CommonLibraries**
+Libraries to be linked by the compiler regardless of the target OS.
+In the format -l*libraryname*

+**LinuxLibraries**
+Libraries to be linked by the compiler if the target OS is Linux.
+In the format -l*libraryname*

+**WindowsLibraries**
+Libraries to be linked by the compiler if the target OS is Windows.
+In the format -l*libraryname*

+**CopyToBuildFolder**
+Setup a post-build task to copy files or folders to the build directory.